-The Company does not have a formal policy regarding bonuses, and payment of bonuses has been purely discretionary and is largely based on the recommendations of the Compensation Committee.
+The Company has not had a formal policy regarding bonuses, and payment of bonuses has been purely discretionary and is largely based on the recommendations of the Compensation Committee.
 Cash bonuses are not expected to be a significant portion of the executive compensation package.
 Cash bonuses were granted to all employees in December 2013.
-The annual discretionary bonus is reported in the "Bonus" column of the "Summary Compensation Table" for each Named Executive Officer.
+The annual discretionary bonus is reported in the "Bonus" column of the "Summary Compensation Table" for each Named executive officer.